bytebang/qr2mqtt/README.md

 [Try the latest live demo](https://tinyurl.com/qr2mqtt)

 *Note:* The application behind this link points to the most recent version of the application.
-It will improove / change in the future - so dont expect a table version here.
+It will improove / change in the future - so dont expect a stable version here.

 If you need a stable version then download the [source file](https://raw.githubusercontent.com/bytebang/qr2mqtt/master/scanner.html) to your device and open it from there.